I'm glad you stopped by.

 My extended family is scattered across the

 United States, and I now drive several hours to provide support to my aging family.
-I live outside of Chicago where I enjoy reading, restaurants, theater and music.
-I enjoy singing and was a charter member
+I live outside of Chicago where I am the pastor of Trinity United Church of Christ in Deerfield.
+I enjoy reading, restaurants, theater and music.
+I love singing and was a charter member

 Sing to Live,